Transport in Hamburg: Buses

 Major company for the public bus services is the Hamburg Hochbahn AG (HHA) with more than 100 lines and 120000 km driven per day.
-Another main operator is the regional and city bus company Verkehrsbetriebe Hamburg-Holstein (VHH), operating many own lines (especially in the outer districts and on outbound lines) and sharing services with the Hamburger Hochbahn on several lines.
-Both companies handed over small parts of their services and some lines to subcontractors and subsidiaries such as Jasper or Süderelbe-Bus.
+Another main operator is the regional and city bus company Verkehrsbetriebe Hamburg-Holstein (VHH), operating many own lines (especially in the outer districts and on outbound lines) and sharing services with the Hamburger Hochbahn (HHA) on some lines.
+Both companies handed over small parts of their services and some lines to subcontractors such as umbrella or Elite-Traffic and subsidiaries as KViP.

 Since 2001, the HHA uses a passenger information system at several bus stops to inform the passengers.

-Long distance bus lines start at the Hamburg Central Bus Station (German: Zentraler Omnibusbahnhof Hamburg).
+Long distance bus lines start at the Hamburg Central Bus Station (German: Zentraler Omnibusbahnhof Hamburg ZOB).
 In 2007, there were more than 450 lines departing per week with travel destinations in 27 European countries, e.g. Denmark, Poland, and Russia.

 Alternative propulsion of buses

 Since 2003, Hamburg has deployed nine hydrogen fuel cell buses as part of a trial to access the long-term practically of hydrogen fuel cell vehicles.
 Those modified Mercedes-Benz Citaro buses were retired between 2008 and 2010.
 They were replaced in 2011 by four new hydrogen fuel cell buses, again being delivered by Mercedes-Benz.

 In 2014 another 30 hybrid buses were delivered, including the 10 plug-in hybrid buses mentioned above and 15 articulated buses of the type Volvo 7900.
 At the same time two fuel cell powered Solaris Urbino 18 entered service.
 In 2016 three electric Solaris New Urbino of the new generation were added to the Hochbahn fleet.

 At the same time the Verkehrsbetriebe Hamburg-Holstein (VHH) received 20 hybrid buses from Volvo and two fully electric buses from Italian manufacturer Rampini.

 Together with the subsidiary companies 68 buses with alternative propulsion are in service in Hamburg in total.
 They e.g. run on the line 109 (Hamburger Hochbahn) - that was designated as a test line for alternative propulsion buses in 2014 - and on the line 48 (Verkehrsbetriebe Hamburg-Holstein).
 The goal of the city is to only order buses with alternative propulsion from 2020 on.